-Section 7: During calendar year 1993 until June 30th, employees who are eligible shall receive their annual merit salary increments on their quarterly anniversary date.
-The Employer and the Union agree that the continuation of merit increments after June 30th, 1993 is a subject for negotiations under the successor labor agreement between these parties and that employees who will be due annual merit salary increments after June 30th, 1993 shall be entitled to same as determined by negotiations between the Employer and the Union.
-Inclusion of this contract provision does not obligate the Employer to pay said increments after June 30th, 1993.
+Section 7: The Employer and the Union agree that the payment of merit increments after June 30th, 1999 is a subject for negotiations under the successor labor agreement between these parties and that employees who will be due merit salary increments after June 30th, 1999 shall be entitled to same as determined by negotiations between the Employer and the Union.
+Inclusion of this contract provision does not obligate the Employer to pay said increments after June 30th, 1999.

-Section 8: Any retroactive salary payments will be payable only to employees on staff on the date that the Board ratifies the parties' September 12, 1990 tentative Memorandum of Agreement.
+Section 8: Any retroactive salary payments will be payable only to employees on staff on the date that the Board ratifies the Memorandum of Agreement.